taus11/manifest_script/README.md

 See what happens when you run;
 `$ manifest_search wireshark separated`

+This will group and separate affects in terms of different products.
 Magic?
-No. See how entries are grouped and separated by PSmodules .It's easy on the eyes.
+No. See how entries are grouped and separated by community products and enterprise products .It's easy on the eyes.

 **Screenshot**